About me

 panel for the UK

-Cloud Excellence Awards, 2019.
+Excellence Awards, 2019.

-- Volunteer (part-time), Information Commissioner's Office, 2018-2019.
+- Volunteer (part-time), Information Commissioner's Office, 2018-2019, working mainly on GDPR guidance.

 - Fellow, Open Data Institute, 2017-2018.